 Due to the much faster cutting speeds, you'll likely recoup the extra cost of X-Carve pro rather quickly.

 If you found X-Carve Pro unimpressive, there are other 2x4 CNC router options you can look at- Best 2x4 CNC Routers

 Frequently Asked Questions (FAQ)

-Can you attach a laser module onto X-Carve Pro?
+Can you attach a laser module to X-Carve Pro?

 Inventables does not provide or support a laser module for the X-Carve Pro.